Vasily Koshechkin

-Vasily Vladimirovich Koshechkin (Василий Владимирович Кошечкин; born 27 March 1983) is a Russian professional ice hockey goaltender.
-He currently plays for Metallurg Magnitogorsk in the Kontinental Hockey League.
+Vasily Vladimirovich Koshechkin (Василий Владимирович Кошечкин; born 27 March 1983) is a Russian former professional ice hockey goaltender who played exclusively in the Kontinental Hockey League (KHL).

 Playing career

 Koshechkin started his professional hockey career as the backup goaltender of Lada Togliatti, RSL.

-He took over as number-one goaltender in 2005–06 season, playing 41 out of 51 regular season games.
-With 3 goals against and 1 shutout in 3 games, he also actively contributed into the latest international achievement of his team, 2005–06 Continental Cup win.
-He had spent three seasons in Severstal Cherepovets before he moved to Metallurg Magnitogorsk.
+He took over as the number-one goaltender in the 2005–06 season, playing 41 out of 51 regular season games.
+With 3 goals against and 1 shutout in 3 games, he also actively contributed to the latest international achievement of his team, a 2005–06 Continental Cup win.
+He had spent three seasons with Severstal Cherepovets before he moved to Metallurg Magnitogorsk for a second stint.

-Although Koshechkin was drafted by the Tampa Bay Lightning in the 2002 NHL Entry Draft, Koshechkin has never left the KHL in his career.
+Although Koshechkin was drafted by the Tampa Bay Lightning in the 2002 NHL Entry Draft, he has never left the KHL in his career.
+Following the conclusion of the 2022–23 season, Koshechkin announced his retirement from professional hockey after twenty-five professional seasons, on 27 March 2023, ending his career as the KHL's all-time record holder for goaltenders with 378 wins, 90 shutouts in 765 appearances.

 International play

 During the 2006–07 season, Koshechkin was invited to represent the Russian national team.
-Koshechkin was named a reserve player for the 2010 Winter Olympics, though he didn't play in the tournament.
+He was named a reserve player for the 2010 Winter Olympics, though he didn't play in the tournament.
 He was next invited to the 2010 IIHF World Championship.
 He was a member of the Olympic Athletes from Russia team at the 2018 Winter Olympics.